axonivy-market/portal/Documentation/PortalDocumentation/source/installation/index.rst

 -  Upgraded to Serenity's theme, refer to :ref:`Migration Notes <installation-migration-notes-8-0-0>` for more details.

+-  Support to start a task in IFrame.
+Administrator can active/deactive it via Portal settings.

+-  Refactor ``TaskTemplate.xhtml``, refer to :ref:`Migration
+   Notes <installation-migration-notes-8-0-0-task-template>` for more details.

 -  Remove ``caseBody`` inside CaseWidget, refer to :ref:`Migration Notes <installation-migration-notes-8-0-0-case-body>` for more details.